mazaheriMahdi/dictionary/README.md

 ---

-Made with ❤️ by the Dictionary Service team
+Made with ❤️ by the Mahdi Mazaheri